microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 1. Make your build task a [requirement for a custom branch][docsbranch], and create a PR against that branch.
 In the PR:
    - create `file.ts` with 10 lines
-   - create `fileTest.cs` with 20 lines
+   - create `fileTest.cs` with 30 lines
    - create `file.ignored` with 30 lines
    - rename an existing file in the repo to `temporary1.ts`
-   - rename an existing file in the repo to `temporary2.ts`
+   - rename an existing file in the repo to `temporary2.ts`, keeping the file in its original folder
    - add 5 lines to `temporary2.ts`
-   Leave the description blank.
+   Clear the description.
 After creating the PR, check the status of the build task.
 It should fail with an error as the OAuth token cannot be accessed.
 1. Modify the build task definition to provide
    [access to the OAuth token][docsoauth].
 Go back to your PR and click "Re-queue" next to the build failure.
 This time, the task should succeed.
 The